kotlin-hands-on/hands-on/Introduction to Coroutines/03_UsingCallbacks.md

 By calling `SwingUtilities.invokeLater` we ensure that `updateResults` call which updates the results happens on the main UI thread
 (AWT event dispatching thread).

-However, if you try to load the contributors via the `BACKGROUND` option, you'll see that the list is updated but nothing changes.
+However, if you try to load the contributors via the `BACKGROUND` option, you'll see that the list is updated, but nothing changes.

 #### Task